There are hundreds of breeds of dog in the world and our four-legged friends come in all shapes and sizes. And, like humans, they’re all different.

 - Yorkshire terrier: A hardy dog with a strong hunting instinct who likes playing games.
 Needs lots of exercise and regular grooming.

 - Chihuahua: A highly intelligent and easily trained companion.
 Needs a family that will make sure they get lots of exercise and training.
+The smallest breed of dog recognised by the Kennel Club.
+A highly intelligent and easily trained companion.
+Needs a family that will make sure they get lots of exercise and training and are prepared for health issues such as potential breathing problems and syringomyelia.

 There’s something for everybody in this group because it’s got dogs of all shapes and sizes.
 The name utility means fit for purpose but that covers a whole range of dogs, from a little German spitz to a standard poodle, and this group is largely made up of dogs that don’t fit into other groups.